* Civil rights leader

 While corporate America strives relentlessly to increase black participation at every level of its activities, Jackson laments “the corporate lockout” which he says has kept blacks “out of banking and textiles and [the] auto [industry] and food markets and telecommunications.”
 Explaining that “the walls” must “come down,” whether they be “in South Africa [a reference to that nation’s former apartheid regime] or South Carolina,” he exhorts “Wall Street corporations” to “open up the marketplace” and “let us [blacks] in.”

 Jackson holds black conservatives who oppose affirmative action in extremely low regard.
 For instance, he once called Ward Connerly, a black California Board of Regents member who led a fight to end affirmative action in California’s public sector, a “house slave” and a “puppet of the white man.”
-He likewise condemned Supreme Court Justice Clarence Thomas’s vote to place limits on affirmative action programs, characterizing Thomas as an “enem[y] of civil rights” and likening his black judicial robes to the white sheets of Klansmen.
+He likewise condemned Supreme Court Justice Clarence Thomas’s vote to place limits on affirmative action programs, likening Thomas to a Klansman: “At night, the enemies of civil rights strike in white sheets, burning crosses … [whereas] by day, they strike in black [judicial] robes.”

 When California voters in 1996 passed Proposition 209, which eliminated racial preferences from the admissions policies of the state’s university system, Jackson charged that California schools were “cleansing” themselves of black students, and he pleaded with Americans to “pursue the dream of an inclusive society.”